bocoup/jqfundamentals.com/content/javascript-basics/index.md

 - variables declared without a `var` statement are always global

 Beware that variables that are not declared with the `var` keyword are implicitly global!
-In the following example, the variable `a` is available outside the function because it wasn't declared with the `var` keyword -- this is generally undesirable.
+In the following example, the variable `a` is available outside the function because it wasn't declared with the `var` keyword &mdash; this is generally undesirable.

     ```<span class="caution">caution</span> unsafe code
     function test() {